Trepan-Debuggers/remake/README-gitbranch.md

-This branch track changes to the the GNU Make 3.82 release.
+This branch track changes to the GNU Make 3.82 release.

 There are git tags in this branch for remake releases, e.g.